cschultheiss/Multicarving/README.md

    - 4 files for simulations: carving_simulation.R; carving_binomial_simulation.R; carving_group_simulation; carving_ci_simulation.R

 hdi_adjustments.R: Functions adapted from the ‘hdi’-package in order to change multisplitting routines to multicarving routines.
-The user will mainly interact with the following four functions; a description of all the available arguments can be found in the respective code for the functions.:
+The user will mainly interact with the following four functions; a description of all the available arguments and the output can be found in the respective code for the functions:
    - multi.carve: Function to execute the whole multicarving process, i.e. selecting a model and infering on each split as well as calculating multicarving p-values.
 Must at         least provide predictor matrix (x) and response vector (y).
    - carve100: Function to execute the whole process of pure post-selection inference, i.e. selecting a model and calculating p-values using all data for selection.
 Must at       least provide predictor matrix (x) and response vector (y).
    - multi.carve.group: Function to execute the whole multicarving process for groups, i.e. selecting a model and performing groupwise inference on each split as well as           calculate multicarving p-values.
 Must at least provide predictor matrix (x) and response vector (y) and a list of vectors for the groups that shall be tested.